Q: Can we use the library budget allocated to our department for other materials, such as e-books, journals or kindle devices?

 Q: Can we use the library budget allocated to our department to purchase DVDs?

-For purchasing DVDs published in China mainland, you could provide us with the title, ISRC, audio& video publishing house, or other effective information if possible in the purchase request form.
+A: Yes.
+For purchasing DVDs published in China mainland, you can provide us with the title, ISRC, audio/video publisher and other effective information in the Library Print Book Suggestion Form.

-For purchasing overseas DVDs, it is difficult since the State has a strict review system to the import of audio and video products.
+For purchasing overseas DVDs, it is difficult since China has a strict review system to the import of audio and video products.
 All purchase requests need to be examined and approved by the Chinese press and publication administration.
-The complication is that the order might be failed or may take a long time to acquire.
+As a result, the order might be failed or may take a long time to be acquired.
+However, if there is a demand, you could provide the required information with the title, ISBN, and website link in the Library Print Book Suggestion Form.
+Please kindly note that the Library cannot guarantee all the requests are acquired successfully.

 Q: Are there any restrictions on the ratio of western books and Chinese books when we recommend books?

-A: The Library accepts recommendations for both Chinese and western books.
+A: The Library accepts both recommendations of Chinese and western books.
 There are no restrictions on the ratio.

-Q: Are text book orders for teaching modules purchased using the allocated departmental library budget?
+Q: Can textbooks be accepted for purchase using the allocated departmental library budget?

-A: Textbooks for the department will not be purchased using the allocated departmental library budget.
+A: No. Textbooks are not belonging to the library collections, so they will not be purchased using the allocated departmental library budget.

-Q: Can we have more copies of certain books?
+Q: Can we have more copies of a certain book?

 Q: How can we recommend books under the Library’s new acquisition mode?

-A: Academic departments are encouraged to select book titles from the Library Pre-approval Plan or recommend titles using the Purchase Request List.
-Submitting book requests through the OPAC system is NOT recommended yet still acceptable.
+A: Academic departments are encouraged to select book titles from the Library Pre-approval Plan or recommend titles using the Library Print Book Suggestion Form.
+Submitting book requests through the OPAC system is NOT recommended but still acceptable.

 Q: Should we refer to our department’s subject profile before making selections in the Library Pre-approval Plan?

-A: Within the budget, academic departments do not need to refer to its subject profile when making selections in the Library Pre-approval Plan.
-The Library has already made sure that all titles in the pre-approval plan are within the scope of the subject profile when compiling the booklist.
+A: Faculties can select titles directly in the Library Pre-approval Plan.
+Because all the titles in the pre-approval plan are within the scope of the subject profile when compiling the booklist.

 Q: How can we recommend books which are not listed in the Library Pre-approval Plan?

-A: Academic departments could fill in the Purchase Request List to recommend related books which are not listed in the pre-approval plans.
+A: Academic departments need to fill in the Library Print Book Suggestion Form to recommend related books which are not listed in the Pre-approval Plan.
 If the books match the scope defined in the subject profile, the Library will acquire those books.

 Q: Should we refer to our department’s subject profile before recommending books which are not listed in the Library Pre-approval Plan?

 A: The Library does not require academic departments to check its subject profile when making additional book recommendations.
-When the departments submit their Purchase Request List, the Library will check whether a title is within the acquisition scope using the subject profile.
-Yet academic departments are encouraged to recommend books which are closely related to teaching and research when making book requests.
+When the departments submit their request, the librarian will check whether the title is within the acquisition scope or not by using the subject profile.
+However, the academic departments are encouraged to recommend books which are closely related to teaching and research when making book requests.

-Q: Will we be informed about the status of our book requests?
+Q: Where can we get to know the status of our book requests?

 Library Budget Allocation